Human growth hormone, also known as HGH, is produced by your body to aid with gains in muscular strength and lean body mass.

 Reports from users are mediocre, with some complaining of side effects and many finding the effects lackluster.

-The ingredients are all the same, but the proprietary blend makes it difficult to determine whether the proportions of each ingredient have been adjusted at all.
+SeroVital uses a similar formulation as Novex Biotech GF-9.
+The ingredients are similar, but the proprietary blend makes it difficult to determine whether the proportions of each ingredient have been adjusted at all.

 While this supplement is designed for both men and women who want to keep growth hormone levels high as they get older, there are better options out there for high growth hormone levels.